sangahco/docker-machine-cli/README.md

 This is a one time operation and **should not** be done by other developers that want to use this Docker hosted machine.
 **Repeating this operation on the same Docker Host machine will invalidate the previous certificates!**

-###Step One - Create SSH Key Pair
+### Step One - Create SSH Key Pair

 A valid ssh certificate need to be generated before creating the docker client.
-You can follow this short tutorial [How To Set Up SSH Keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) or just keep reading...
+You can follow this short tutorial [How To Set Up SSH Keys] on DigitalOcean(https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) or just keep reading...

 Create the private and public key with the following command: